4.8 Further reading

 Many forecasting textbooks ignore judgmental forecasting altogether.
 Here are three which do cover it in some detail.

-- Chapter 11 of Ord, Fildes, and Kourentzes (2017) provides an excellent review of some of the same topics as this chapter, but also includes assessing forecast uncertainty judgmentally, and forecasting using prediction markets.
+- Chapter 11 of Ord, Fildes, and Kourentzes (2017) provides an excellent review of some of the same topics as this chapter, but also includes using judgment to assessing forecast uncertainty, and forecasting using prediction markets.

 - Goodwin and Wright (2009) is a book-length treatment of the use of judgement in decision marking by two of the leading researchers in the field.